alysiawon/Pewlett-Hackard-Analysis/README.md

 **Retiring Titles Table**

-The Retiring Titles table will create a final table that has summarizes the number of retirement-aged employees by their most recent job title.
+The Retiring Titles table will create a final table that will total the number of retirement-aged employees by their most recent job title.
 Insight are generated on the <a href="Data/retiring_titles.csv">Retiring Titles CSV File</a>.

 ### The Employees Eligible for the Mentorship Program